raj23manj/springBoot/jokesapp/README.md

         * Url Routing wihtout zuul routes setup using application name => 89
           - http://localhost:8765/{application-name}/{uri}

-        * For Feign interaction with other service, instead of doing it direcltly we need to do via zuul
+        * For Feign interaction with other service, instead of doing it directly we need to do via zuul
           - remove this @FeignClient(name="currency-exchange-service")
           - @FeignClient(name="netflix-zuul-api-gateway-server") // feign will interact with the zuul server and get the api from naming server
             @GetMapping("/currency-exchange-service/currency-exchange/from/{from}/to/{to}")